fred-terzi/reqtext/README.md

 This example demonstrates how a requirement is represented and managed in ReqText.

-> **A Note from Joe:** I write all details in common language, like a prompt, and have AI populate the rest.
+> **A Note from Fred:** I write all details in common language, like a prompt, and have AI populate the rest.
 Then I refine the README section.

 ---